 Germany addresses mental health conditions with the help of XR.
 For instance, the University Hospital Hamburg-Eppendorf has integrated XR technology into the treatment of anxiety disorders.

 Patients suffering from phobias or anxiety can undergo exposure therapy in a virtual environment, gradually exposing themselves to their fears or triggers.
-XR allows therapists to create realistic scenarios that mimic real-life situations while providing a safe and controlled space for patients to confront their anxieties.
+XR applications examples allow therapists to create realistic scenarios that mimic real-life situations while providing a safe and controlled space for patients to confront their anxieties.
 These examples demonstrate Germany’s commitment to leveraging XR technologies to enhance medical training, rehabilitation, and mental health treatments.
 By embracing immersive technologies, Germany’s healthcare sector is paving the way for more personalized, effective, and patient-centric care.

 Examples of Use in the US